/terms/reranking · 4 min read · advanced

 - Strengthen passage-level standalone meaning: cross-encoder rerankers read each candidate passage with the query in mind.
 Passages that require surrounding context to make sense tend to score lower.
 Audit by copying random passages into a fresh AI chat and asking for a summary.

 What to skip: trying to detect when content is being reranked.
-The reranking stage is opaque to publishers — no engine surfaces per-document reranking scores.
+The reranking stage is opaque to publishers; no engine surfaces per-document reranking scores.
 Optimize for the writing principles that survive any retrieval architecture.

 How it relates to other concepts

 - Second-stage refinement after hybrid retrieval returns a broad candidate set.
+Together with BM25 (lexical first-stage) and vector embeddings (semantic first-stage), the four entries describe the retrieval pipeline as a complete mental model.

-- Refines outcome of sub-document retrieval — reranking operates per passage, not per document.
+- Refines outcome of sub-document retrieval.
+Reranking operates per passage, not per document.

 Footnotes